QuantConnect/Lean/ToolBox/README.md

 	- BitfinexDownloader or BFXDL
 - **'--from-date=yyyyMMdd-HH:mm:ss'** required
 - **'--tickers=SPY,AAPL,etc'** required
-- **'--resolution=Tick/Second/Minute/Hour/Daily/All'** required, CryptoiqDownloader (CDL). **Case sensitive.
+- **'--resolution=Tick/Second/Minute/Hour/Daily/All'** required. **Case sensitive.
 Not all downloaders support all resolutions**, send empty for more information.
 - **'--to-date=yyyyMMdd-HH:mm:ss'** optional.
 If not provided 'DateTime.UtcNow' will be used

 #### Available Converters